 https://github.com/nav9/MockAntiviruses

-Well you'd recollect I was using my uncle's computer (which was infected with the NYB virus which we couldn't remove because the computer couldn't run any of the newer antiviruses), and I thought of pulling a prank on him.
+You'd recollect I was using my uncle's computer (which was infected with the NYB virus which we couldn't remove because the computer couldn't run any of the newer antiviruses), and I thought of pulling a prank on him.
 I created an antivirus interface which was pretty similar to the real MSAV antivirus interface of those days.
 The program pretends to scan the computer and pops up an alert that it found a boot sector virus which can't be removed.
-Uncle actually believed it! :)
+My uncle and my dad actually believed it! :-)

 Vein: An MS-DOS OS interface, like Windows